dayDayUpFamily/restfulServer/public/doc/users.md

 ---
 ### PUT **/v1/users/:id**

 Update a user given id with complete info.
+Same effect as PUT /v1/users with id in request body.

 **Request Body**